ADU Builder San Diego

 Phase 2 Details and Expectations:

-• Launch Timeline: The Accessory Dwelling Unit (ADU) Grant Program Phase 2 is expected to launch on December 11, 2023, offering a fresh opportunity for eligible homeowners.
+• Launch Timeline: The Accessory Dwelling Unit (ADU) Grant Program Phase 2, which launched on December 11, 2023, is now actively assisting homeowners.

 • Target Audience: This phase specifically focuses on low-income homeowners (80% AMI), aiming for a more targeted impact in the affordable housing sector.

 • Application Process: Prospective applicants are advised to monitor the official CalHFA website for the most current information on application dates and eligibility criteria.
-For questions about the application, contact the CalHFA Single Family Lending Division by phone at (916) 326-8033 or by email at [email protected].
+For direct inquiries, contact the CalHFA Single Family Lending Division at (916) 326-8033 or by email at [email protected].

 Strategic Focus of Phase 2: